Jimmy Carter 39th President of the United States and Founder of The Carter Center

 The permanent facilities of The Carter Presidential Center were dedicated in October 1986, and include the Jimmy Carter Library and Museum, administered by the National Archives.
 Also open to visitors is the Jimmy Carter National Historic Site in Plains, administered by the National Park Service.

 Jimmy and Rosalynn Carter volunteer one week a year for Habitat for Humanity, a nonprofit organization that helps needy people in the United States and in other countries renovate and build homes for themselves.
 Since 2007, President Carter also has served as a member of The Elders, a group of independent global leaders.
 He teaches Sunday school and is a deacon in the Maranatha Baptist Church of Plains.
 For recreation, he enjoys fly-fishing, woodworking, and swimming.
-The Carters have three sons, one daughter, nine grandsons, three granddaughters, four great-grandsons and five great-granddaughters.
+The Carters have three sons, one daughter, 12 grandchildren, and 10 great-grandchildren.

 On Dec.
 10, 2002, the Norwegian Nobel Committee awarded the Nobel Peace Prize for 2002 to Mr. Carter "for his decades of untiring effort to find peaceful solutions to international conflicts, to advance democracy and human rights, and to promote economic and social development."